siascone/sp-between-cities-dijkstras/README.md

         return sp;
     }
 ```
-2. **Min-Heap Priority Queue**:
+### 2. **Min-Heap Priority Queue**:

-A Min-Heap Priority Queue is a data structure that allows for the efficient retrieval of the element with the lowest value.
-In the case of this project we are considering the node with the smallest tentative distance from the starting point.
+A Min-Heap Priority Queue is a data structure that allows for the efficient
+retrieval of the element with the lowest value.
+In the case of this project we
+are considering the node with the smallest tentative distance from the starting
+point.

-In Dijkstra’s algorithm, the priority queue ensures that the next node visited is always the one closest to the start node based on current known distances.
+In Dijkstra’s algorithm, the priority queue ensures that the next node visited
+is always the one closest to the start node based on current known distances.
-  - This behavior is crucial to the algorithm's greedy approach: by always expanding the nearest unvisited node, it guarantees that the shortest paths are found incrementally and efficiently.
+- This behavior is crucial to the algorithm's greedy approach: by always
+  expanding the nearest unvisited node, it guarantees that the shortest paths
+  are found incrementally and efficiently.
-  - The priority queue supports fast insertion, removal, and updating (or "bubbling up/down") of nodes as better paths are discovered during execution.
+- The priority queue supports fast insertion, removal, and updating (or
+  "bubbling up/down") of nodes as better paths are discovered during execution.

-3.  **Graphs**: Represented using adjacency lists with nodes and weighted edges
+### 3.  **Graphs**:

+In this project, the graph is represented using separate vectors for nodes and
+edges, rather than a pre-built adjacency list.
+Instead, adjacency-like behavior
+is constructed dynamically during traversal:
+- when a node is dequeued from the priority queue, the program locates all edges
+  that originate from that node and processes their corresponding destination
+  nodes.

+This structure supports Dijkstra’s algorithm as follows:

+- Nodes represent cities and store metadata like distance, visited status, and
+  parent.
+- Edges represent roads, containing a weight (distance) and pointers to the
+  start and end nodes.
+- During execution, the graph locates all outgoing edges from the current node
+  to identify neighbors.
+- The algorithm then relaxes these neighbors—updating distances and queue
+  positions if a shorter path is found.
+- The priority queue ensures that the next node selected for exploration is
+  always the one with the lowest known distance from the start.

+This approach maintains flexibility while still supporting efficient graph traversal and shortest path computation.

 ## ✅ Current Status